ABaker1343/AI-and-Applications-Coursework/writtenAnswers.md

 this algorithm can solve any configuration of configurations, provided there is a solution. this is because at a worst case it will check through all the possible paths to get to an answer

+note: in the case provided by the coursework pdf the algorithm took just under 300 seconds to terminate on my personal machine.

 # Question 2

 ## Question 2.1 p1